 (oo) "NOx budget unit" means a unit that is subject to the requirements of the NOx budget program.

-(pp) "Operator" means any person who operates, controls, or supervises a NOx budget unit or a NOx budget source and shall include, but not be limited to, any holding company, utility system, or plant manager of such a unit or source.
+(pp) "Operator" means any person who operates, controls, or supervises a NOx budget unit or a NOx budget source and includes, but is not limited to, any holding company, utility system, or plant manager of such a unit or source.

 (qq) "Owner" means any of the following persons: